TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/gcsupport.rst

 .. c:function:: void PyObject_GC_UnTrack(void *op)

-   Remove the object *op* from the set of container objects tracked by the collector.
+   Remove the object *op* kutoka the set of container objects tracked by the collector.
 Note that :c:func:`PyObject_GC_Track` can be called again on this object to add it back to the set of tracked objects.
 The deallocator (:c:member:`~PyTypeObject.tp_dealloc` handler) should call this for the object before any of